ttionya/vaultwarden-backup/docs/multiple-remote-destinations.md

 ...
 ```

-`RCLONE_REMOTE_DIR_2` is not defined, so only the remote destination before it is available.
-They are `remoteName:remoteDir` and `extraRemoteName1:extraRemoteDir1`.
+With the above example, only the remote destinations before `RCLONE_REMOTE_DIR_2` are available: `remoteName:remoteDir` and `extraRemoteName1:extraRemoteDir1`.

 <br>